M1XR/image-processing-api/README.md

 # Image Processing API

 1. Description
-2. Usage
-3. Install & Run
+2. Install & Run
+3. Usage
 4. Other Scripts

 ---

 ## 1. Description

-This is the Udacity Project from "Backend Developement with Node.js"-Course
+This is the Udacity Project from the "Backend Developement with Node.js"-Course

-The API resizes Images that are given in the directory 'root/images/full', saves the resized Images in 'root/images/thumb' and send them to the Browser.
-The resize process dont start if a resized version of an Image with the same dimensions exist.
-In this case the resized Image will called from the root directory.
+This Project is a API to resize Images.
+With a request with filename, width and height parameters to the Endpoint you get a resized Image in Browser Window and saved to local disc.
+Repeating the same request will not process a new Image, instead the Image is pulled from local disc.

+## 2. Install & Run

+### Install

+`npm install` in the root directory

+### Run

+`npm run build` and then `npm run start` will start the server on _localhost:3000_

-## 2. Usage
+## 3. Usage

 ### How it works?